9brada6/tabs-with-posts/tests/manual_testing.md

 ## Plugins

+1. Test each plugin very good.
+2. Each function/class/method used by the plugin should be verified if exists in the plugin_is_installed function.
-1. Each custom plugin that use a Database table to retrieve the custom data to display/order posts, must verify first if the Mysql table exist in database.
+2. Each custom plugin that use a Database table to retrieve the custom data to display/order posts, must verify first if the Mysql table exist in database.